deivshon/pi-status/README.md

 ### Cross compilation

 If you want to cross compile for your RPi 3/4 that is also possible with `make arm64`.
-This requires to have the related Rust and GNU toolchains installed
+This requires to have the aarch64 Rust and GNU toolchains installed

 ## Building the Docker image